 1. Egg Whites

-If you don't have any eggs in the house, you can also try some chopped onion or chopped potato applied directly to the feet and covered with socks.
+If you don't have any eggs in the house, you can also try chopped onion or chopped potato applied directly to the feet and covered with socks.

 2. Apple Cider Vinegar

-Apple Cider Vinegar (also known as ACV) has many uses in the world of natural health remedies.
+Apple Cider Vinegar (also known as ACV) has many uses in natural health remedies.
 This can be a little trickier to use with children as it has a rather pungent taste and smell.
 Still, if you can manage, give the ACV orally, a few drops to ¼ cup of water or juice.

 3. Cool Water